coderolls/coderolls-blog/_posts/java-programs/2023-11-13-check-if-two-arrays-are-equal.md

 ## 2. Using `Arrays.equals()` method

-To check if the two array are equal or not, we are using the ready made Arrays.equals() method.
+To check if the two arrays are equal or not, we are using the ready-made Arrays.equals() method.

 **Java Program**